blac2121/Bike_Route_Finder/README.md

 ```

 ## Change Log

- Use this section to document what changes were made and the reasoning behind those changes.
- #.
-Moved fitler section from top below the header to side on desktop view because there were not enough filter items to fit across the page and looked great as a side bar.
+ - Moved fitler section from top below the header to side on desktop view because there were not enough filter items to fit across the page and looked great as a side bar.